joshcanhelp/josh-to-11/.github/ISSUE_TEMPLATE/comment.md

 name: Comment
 about: Leave a comment for content on joshcanhelp.com
 title: Comment on joshcanhelp.com
-labels: ''
+labels: 'comment'
 assignees: joshcanhelp

 ---

-❤️ Thank you for taking your time to write me, I greatly appreciate all feedback ❤️
+❤️ Thank you for taking your time to write me, I greatly appreciate any feedback you're willing to give ❤️

 ## Content you're commenting on